Tofull/social_graph/ParserAnnonceData/README.md

 ## Openings
 We would love to use syntax-logic algorithms to improve the performances and robustness of the classification.
+Why not deep learning...

 # Inspirations
 - [Sentiment based on syntax-logic (Nlkt + Scikit)](http://bbengfort.github.io/tutorials/2016/05/19/text-classification-nltk-sckit-learn.html)